Ruth Kinuthia

-Ruth Kinuthia is a make-up artist and former beauty pageant title-holder from Kenya.
+Ruth Kinuthia is a Kenyan make-up artist and beauty pageant titleholder.

 Biography

-Kinuthia won the Miss Kenya title in 2008, at the age of 26, and represented her country in Miss World 2008 in South Africa.
+Kinuthia won the Miss Kenya 2008 at the age of 26 and represented her country in Miss World 2008 in South Africa.
 She studied international business administration and has a degree in law.

 Kinuthia later founded her own make-up business, and In 2016 she won Makeup Artist of the Year at the Kenya Fashion Awards.